About the fund

 - Any more than 5% contingency

-- You can only submit one application for this deadline but there will be an opportunity to apply again later in the year if necessary.
+- You can only submit one application for this deadline and a maximum of two applications in 2021/22.

 - The funding can cover activity for up to one year from the date of the award but, if you have a clear rationale for needing slightly longer than 12 months, please discuss this with us before starting your application.